anilgurses/DentalBioFeature/README.md

 # Dental Biometric Features for Human Identification

-This repository consists of research project about dental biometric feature extraction.
+This repository includes required software for dental biometric feature extraction.
 The whole work has done with TF Keras 2.0 and PyTorch 1.5 seperately.
 Some of the pre-trained models don't exist on each library.
 Therefore, Keras and PyTorch have used on particular pre-trained networks.

 ## Setup